ivapylibs/perceiver/README.md

 ```
 git clone git@github.com:ivapylibs/perceiver.git
-pip3 install -e perceiver/
+pip3 install -e perceiver[testing]
 ```

 The test files are shell command line executable and should work when invoked, presuming that pip installation has been performed.
-If no modifications to the source code will be performed then the ``-e`` flag is not necessary (e.g., use the flag if the underlying code will be modified).
+If no modifications to the source code will be performed then the `-e` flag is not necessary (e.g., use the flag if the underlying code will be modified).